B o o k s

 Mustafa Sabri Efendi

 Published in Indonesia, this book concentrates on the life and thought of the Ottoman Şeyhülislâm Mustafa Sabri Efendi (1869-1954), the chief jurisconsult of the Ottoman State and head of the religious establishment.
 As a leading scholar and politically active figure of the late nineteenth and early twentieth centuries, Sabri was appointed Şeyhülislâm four times in the final years of the Ottoman Empire, lived half of his life in exile in various countries, and died in Egypt.
-Unlike 19th and 20th century Muslim reformers, who believed Islam needed a Reformation comparable to the Protestants to regain their former political glory, Sabri scorned the acquisition of earthly power at the expense of Muslim values.
+Unlike 19th and 20th century Muslim reformers, who believed Islam needed a Reformation to regain their former political glory, Sabri scorned the acquisition of earthly power at the expense of Muslim values.
 Although Sabri wrote on theology, philosophy, Islamic law, and the Qur’an, the merit of his thought lies in its full reflection of the economic, political, and social problems of his day.
 Sabri’s ideas on religion and social justice remain relevant to the critique of neo-liberalism and capitalism.